Some structure theorems for Weingarten surfaces: A result on symmetry

-Thus, the Alexandrov procedure stops for one of $\sigma_{1}$,...,\(\sigma_k\) strictly before a reflection of a $\sigma_{i}$ touches a $\sigma_{j}$, and this concludes the proof in the general case. \end{proof} The preceding theorem is sharp in the following sense.
+We can then assume that the procedure stops, at the plane \(P\equiv Q(0)\), for a touching point in \(C\).
+By definition of Alexandrov symmetry, this means that the reflection\,\,\(C^*(0)\) coincides with \(C\cap\Pi_+(0)\).
+In general, this doesn't imply that the reflected $\tilde{M}^*(0)$ is tangent to $\tilde{M}$ along \(C\).
+Nevertheless, we can repeat the same argument in the direction \(-\nu\).
+By definition of Alexandrov symmetry for \(C\), the procedure stops at the same plane \(P\).
+This forces \(\tilde{M}^*(0)\) and $\tilde{M}$ to be tangent along \(C\).
+Application of the maximum principle at the boundary then implies that \(P\) is a plane of symmetry for \(M\). \end{proof} The preceding theorem is sharp in the following sense.
 Consider a tilted cylinder having its boundary on an ellipse \(C\).
 Then, the surface shares only one of the two symmetries of its boundary, and it is the one detected by Theorem \ref{zero}.
 Observe, in addition, that the condition of being cylindrically bounded is quite natural.
-In fact, it is shown in \cite{saearpweingarten}, \cite{espinar} that every annular end of an elliptic Weingarten surface is cylindrically bounded when \(f(0)>0\): \begin{theoremletter}[\cite{saearpweingarten}, \cite{espinar}] Let \(A\) be a properly embedded annulus in \(\R^3\), satisfying \(H=f(H^2-K)\), with \(f\) elliptic and such that \(f(0)>0\).
-Then, \(A\) is cylindrically bounded. \end{theoremletter} We remark that Theorem \ref{saearp1} was first proved in \cite{saearpweingarten}, under the additional assumption for the Weingarten class to satisfy height estimates.
+In fact, it is shown in \cite{saearpweingarten}, \cite{espinar} that every annular end of an elliptic Weingarten surface is cylindrically bounded when \(f(0)\neq0\): \begin{theoremletter}[\cite{saearpweingarten}, \cite{espinar}] Let \(A\approx\esse^1\times[0,1)\) be a properly embedded annulus in \(\R^3\), satisfying \(H=f(H^2-K)\), with \(f\) elliptic and such that \(f(0)\neq0\).
+Then, \(A\) is cylindrically bounded. \end{theoremletter} We remark that Theorem \ref{saearp1} was first proved in \cite{saearpweingarten}, under the additional assumption that the Weingarten class satisfies height estimates.
 Those were proven, in the same article, under some additional hypotheses for the function \(f\).
-Instead, in \cite{espinar}, the height estimates are proved by a clever application of the Alexandrov reflection principle, only requiring, besides the ellipticity, the Weingarten class to admit a sphere -- i.e. \(f(0)>0\).
+Instead, in \cite{espinar}, the height estimates are proved by a clever application of the Alexandrov reflection principle, only requiring, besides the ellipticity, the Weingarten class to admit a sphere -- i.e. \(f(0)\neq0\).